Home > Analyses > Energy > Marathon Petroleum Corporation

 Financial Performance & Fundamental Metrics

-I analyze Marathon Petroleum Corporation’s income statement, key financial ratios, and dividend payout policy to assess its operational strength and shareholder value.
+I will analyze Marathon Petroleum Corporation’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.

 Income Statement

-The table below presents Marathon Petroleum Corporation’s key income statement figures for the fiscal years 2021 through 2025, reported in USD.
+The table below summarizes Marathon Petroleum Corporation’s key income statement metrics for fiscal years 2021 through 2025, reflecting revenue, profitability, and earnings per share trends.

 income statement